You feel a lot of pressure to get things right, to do more, or to be better.

-Still Bay Psychology is a space to slow down, make sense of what is happening, and move forward in a way that feels steady and sustainable.
+Still Bay Psychology is a space to step back from that pressure, understand what is shaping it, and begin to respond in ways that feel more steady and sustainable.

 I’m so glad you’re here.